 Heavy infestations of bed bugs in households with children can lead to childhood anemia (iron deficiency) and other medical problems.
 Adults, on the other hand, may become sleep-deprived because of nocturnal bed-bug assaults, experience stress, and in rare instances even become depressed or suicidal.

-Bed Bugs, When and Where
+Bed Bugs, Where Do They Come From

 Bed bugs usually feed at night, so a person may not see them, but bed bugs leave a trail of evidence.
 One is a series of blood spots or stains – on your mattress, box spring, sheets or even pillowcases – where bed bugs have fed and moved off.
 Another is dark spots, or bed bug excrement, ranging from the size of the period at the end of this sentence to the size of the bullet points below.